 The grim reality is, many are not.
 We have seen one recent example, the Fisher Price Rock and Play and similar inclined sleep products causing hundreds of infant deaths.

-As a SIDS and Safe Sleep content expert, I have been privileged to the juvenile product industry standard’s flaws when it come to safety of infant sleep products.
+As a SIDS and Safe Sleep content expert, I have seen the juvenile product industry standard’s flaws.
+This is especially true when it come to safety of infant sleep products.